 Over the past three years, PCS registrations have grown substantially and have expanded nationally and internationally.
 In the summer of 2016, students from New England down to Florida and across the country to Colorado and California participated in the program.
 Internationally, we hosted students from Canada, Puerto Rico, and China, making it the most diverse group of students yet.
 Not only have student participants diversified in terms of location, but we also established a collaboration with Wishbone, a charitable organization that helps passionate, low-income students attend after school and summer programs.

 In an effort to attract a diversity of students, we actively recruited a diversity of UConn faculty.
-Our first year of programming offered only five academic courses.
-By our third year we offered 17 different academic courses as well as increased afternoon workshops.
+Our first year of programming offered only five academic classes.
+By our third year we offered 17 different academic classes as well as increased afternoon workshops.
 We also doubled the program in length from two one-week to four one-week sessions and found that students were registering for multiple weeks.
 We anticipate the number of students registering for two week sessions to increase in 2017 and plan to offer a few two-week sessions to accommodate the need.
 Class sizes will remain small with a max of about 16 to allow for an intimate, less intimidating experience where students can express opinions and concerns about subject material and ask about the transition to learning at the college level.